RagnarB83/ash-documentation/docs/_build/html/_sources/About.rst.txt

 **Numerical frequencies: one-point (forward difference) and two-point (central difference)**
     - Partial Hessian possible
     - Full parallelization.
-    - Support for any QM, MM or QM/MM Hamiltonian for which there is an Ash interface.
+    - Support for any QM, MM or QM/MM Hamiltonian for which there is an ASH interface.
     - **Todo:** Request analytical Hessian from ORCA.

 **Hessian analysis**
-    - Diagonalization of Hessian (from Ash or ORCA).
+    - Diagonalization of Hessian (from ASH or ORCA).
 Print frequencies and normal modes.
     - **Todo:** projection of translation/rotational modes
     - Normal mode composition analysis in terms of individual atoms, elements and atom groups.
     - Print vibrational densities of states files (with linebroadening)